VCCT-WEDE5020-2025-G1/ST_10494032_WEDE_POE_PART_1/README.md

 # WEDE_Poe_part_3

 I designed a website show casing my skills in the Web development.
 Starting with my Basic HTML Structure moving on to Implementng CSS and Finbally adding JavaScript.When it is completed i will have a fully funcyional, responsive and SEO- optimized website.
+Disabled People South Africa (DPSA) is a nonprofit and democratic cross-disability body made up of member organisations of disabled people that mobilises and advocate for their rights for attainment of equal opportunity.
+DPSA is recognised as the national assembly of disabled people by Disabled People International (DPI), which has observer status in the United Nations.
 ## Installation

 You can run this on any browser when it goes public.
 However for the time being you need to log onto my account on my VM and use a Live Sever to view the website.
 ## Features

 ### Main Features
+- Clear Navigation
+- Keyboard Navigation
+- Screen reader Compatibility
+- Accessible Cities South Africa (AC-SA) Platform
 - Client Side validation
 - Aria current (Shows what current page you are on)
 - Hover effects on buttons